Snakes And Their Endless Habitats: 10 Facts

 mozambique spitting cobra africa

-Many an African has been woken up with a swishing cobra on their duvet, hopefully throwing the sheets up rapidly enough to capture them.
-This species measures 90-105cm, and lives in Mozambique, Zimbabwe and Botswana.
-In Australia, the mulga is statistically the top bedroom invader, though nobody knows why.
+Many a South African has been woken up with a swishing cobra on their duvet, wondering whether their nightmares are starting to blend with reality.
+In Australia, the mulga is statistically the top bedroom invader, though nobody is sure why.

-Another subset of snakes loves to stash themselves in people’s roofs.
-Chief among them are the golden flying snake of Thailand and the beauty ratsnake of China, plus bat hunters like the Amazon tree boa.
+Some snakes go a floor higher, and love to stash themselves in people’s roofs.
+These include the golden flying snake of Thailand and the beauty ratsnake of China, plus bat hunters like the Amazon tree boa.

 5 Swamp dwellers

 Examples of swamp snakes include the cottonmouth, found in Louisiana, Mississippi, Alabama and Florida.
 Cottonmouths are fish-eating water specialists, but avoid fast-flowing rivers, preferring stagnant, stationary water bodies.
-Cottonmouths have swamps all to themselves, thanks to their horrendous reputation alone.
+Cottonmouths sometimes share these swamps with the mud snake, a non-venomous species.

 6 Treetop climbers

-If snakes find themselves outcompeted on the forest floor, then they can simply move upwards instead.
-Even the bulkiest rattlesnake is capable of grinding 150cm up a tree, and some spend their lives moving through upper branches where they can barely see the ground.
-With tree frogs and anoles skirting along thin branches, some snakes can stay up there for weeks, with their thin bodies allowing them to cross effortlessly between branches.
+If snakes find themselves outcompeted on the forest floor, they can simply move upwards instead.
+Even the bulkiest rattlesnake is capable of grinding 150cm up a tree, and some spend their lives moving through upper canopies where they can barely see the ground.
+With tree frogs and anoles skirting along thin branches, some snakes can stay in the treetops for weeks, crossing effortlessly between spindly branches using their thin bodies.

-Some snakes slither so high it’s like their survival instincts have been deactivated.
+Some snakes slither so high that their survival instincts seem to have been deactivated.
 Stephen’s banded snake of Australia lives in tree trunk hollows, and was once recorded 25 metres above ground.
 The South American sipo reaches 16 metres, while the obscure March’s palm pitviper is perfectly comfortable looking down on people from 25 metres high, if it can even make them out.

-There’s 3900 snake species worldwide, but only one can hold the all-time record.
-That species may be the ringed tree boa, a dweller of central America which has been recorded 40 metres above ground in a branch.
-Ringed tree boas measured 1.5 metres and can climb slowly, but patiently, slithering around a trunk like a hosepipe.
+Ringed tree boas measure 1.5 metres and can climb slowly, but patiently, slithering around thick trunks like a hosepipe.
 Compared to the boa constrictor (less of a tree climber), their bodies are far thinner.

 7 Symbiotic habitats